 Berklee YouTube Hack Day brings together a group industry experts and alumni who have succeeded at making videos that have attracted massive viewership.
 They'll teach students exactly what they need to know to produce high-quality, compelling content.

-Ben Meyers is a Berklee student, professional videographer, founder of 21Summit Productions, and recording artist with pop band Me vs. Gravity.
+Ben Meyers is Berklee faculty, professional videographer, founder of 21Summit Productions, and recording artist with pop band Me vs. Gravity.
 His reason for coming to Berklee sets him apart.
 After working as a music video director and cinematographer in high school, he decided to avoid film school and the typically stiff competition for field work.
-At Berklee, he would have the advantage of being one of the few students at the college focusing more on video more than music.
+At Berklee, he had the advantage of being one of the few students at the college focusing on video more than music.
 He has learned a majority of his craft from doing—a concept he feels strongly about.
 He has worked with student bands, professors, architectural companies, yoga pants companies, colleges, and more.
 He was the lead cinematographer on the feature film, The Guide.

 Kirby Lauryen is singer-songwriter from Mississippi.
 In 2012, she began a YouTube campaign, "A Song A Day," committing to writing, arranging, and recording a new song daily for a year.
 She stopped on day 275, inking a publishing deal with Roc Nation.
 Since signing, Kirby has worked with Jennifer Lopez, Ariana Grande, Common, Justin Timberlake, Timbaland, Rodney Jerkins, Brandy, and more.
 She worked on the Grammy-nominated albums My Everything (Ariana Grande) and Nobody's Smiling (Common).
 She also recently shared cowriting credits with Kanye West and Paul McCartney for "Only One" and "FourFiveSeconds," featuring Rihanna.